Aldi, Lidl, Tesco, Sainsbury’s, Asda: which is the cheapest UK supermarket?

 The Grocer study

-Which? isn’t the only organisation to keep a keen eye on supermarket pricing.
+Which? isn’t the only organisation that keeps a keen eye on supermarket pricing.

-Industry bible The Grocer also tracks prices, as well as other supermarket features such as service and product availability, with a rotating list of supermarkets each week.
+Industry bible The Grocer also tracks prices and other supermarket features, such as service and product availability.

 Where do we want to shop?